The prerequisite courses required to apply to the STOR Ph.D. program are: real analysis, linear algebra, calculus-based probability and statistics.

 Please see the current year’s tuition and fees information provided by the cashier’s office.

-The Graduate School recommends the following minimum qualifications: GPA of at least 3.0 on a 4.0 scale, GRE Verbal and Quantitative scores in at least the 50th percentile.
+The Graduate School recommends the following minimum qualifications: GPA of at least 3.0 on a 4.0 scale.
 For international students, the minimum TOEFL score is 90 and minimum IELTS score is 7

 A department code is not needed when submitting your test scores to UNC.
 Send all scores to the UNC Graduate School, Institution Code #5816.